Finomnis/AdventOfCode2021/README.md

 ## Running tests

-To run tests for all existing solvers, run:
+To run tests for all existing solutions, run:
 ```
 cargo test --release
 ```